giovannibriones/ad-deployment-configuration/README.md

 <h2> In Conclusion </h2>

 <p>
 We've successfully completed the second part of this tutorial.
 Through configuring Active Directory on the Domain Controller, we grounded our infrastructure by creating a forest, administrator account, and at the very end of it all, integrating Client-01 into the domain.
-In the third and final part of this tutorial, users will be generated and various Active Directory situations will be simulated. </p>
+In the third part of this tutorial, users will be generated and various Active Directory situations will be simulated. </p>